 I went to a doctor, yet he lost his license due to treating pain.
-I was stunned to find that many doctors are in prison because they treated and managing patients in pain.
+I was stunned to find that many doctors are in prison because they treat and manage patients in pain.

-As my tears fall where were all the people that could correct this matter.
+As my tears fall, where were all the people that could correct this matter?
 I can no longer carry my weapon.
 I can no longer take my wallet out of my pocket.
 I can no longer work out at the gym.
 I can no longer cook my food.
 I can no longer wash my back or clean my behind.
-I can barely dress myself.
+I can barely dress.
 I can barely feed myself.
-My pain is so intense that part of my body seems to be shutting down.
+My pain is so intense that part of my body seems to shut down.

 All of this is because of pain.
-No one seems to gives a damn about my pain and my suffering.
-What I’m seeing are attempts to control what they think is criminal contempt, yet I am suffering.
+No one seems to give a damn about my pain and my suffering.
+I’m seeing attempts to control what they think is criminal contempt, yet I am suffering.

 I am hurting I am in chronic pain;